Krishnatripathi09/Node-Js-Project-Repo/README.md

 });

 # Creating the POST API
+APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
+For example, the weather bureau’s software system contains daily weather data.
+The weather app on your phone “talks” to this system via APIs and shows you daily weather updates on your phone.

 Till now we were hardcoding data in to our post method But Now to handle Dynamic data directly from End-User and we have to convert the json data from END-User into readable format we have to convert our json data using app.use(express.json());
 then we can use the data directly in our post method using req.body and it will saved into DB directly if